MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/microsoft-devops-demos-labs.md

 In this demo, you will learn and understand ....

 ### Controlling deployments using Release Gates

 In this demo, you will learn and understand ....

+### Set Up Service Connection

+In this demo, you will learn and understand ....

+### Monitor availability with URL ping tests

+In this demo, you will learn and understand ....

+### Create and run a load test with Azure Load Testing Preview

+In this demo, you will learn and understand ....

+### Identify performance regressions by automating load tests with CI/CD

+In this demo, you will learn and understand ....

+### Create and manage task groups

+In this demo, you will learn and understand ....

+### Create and manage variable groups

+In this demo, you will learn and understand ....

+### Set up service hooks to monitor the pipeline

+In this demo, you will learn and understand ....

+### Configure and manage Azure DevOps and GitHub Notifications

+In this demo, you will learn and understand ....

+### Integrate Build Failure Notification with Slack

+In this demo, you will learn and understand ....

+### Integrate Build Failure Notification with MicrosoftTeams

+In this demo, you will learn and understand ....